Action off Bastia: Action

 The Italian port commander ordered Cossato to prevent the German vessels from leaving port.
 As the German flotilla left harbour, in column to pass through the narrow harbour mouth, the ships were bombarded by the 76 mm guns of Italian coastal batteries, damaging UJ 2203 and some of the MFPs.
 There was a thin fog along the coast at dawn and the German flotilla could be seen emerging from the harbour and turning north, close to the coast.
 The German vessels outgunned Aliseo, the two UJ craft carrying an 88 mm gun each and the barges mounting a 75 mm gun and a 37 mm or a 20 mm gun.

-Aliseo closed on the German flotilla and UJ2203 opened fire, the other vessels joining in as their guns bore on Aliseo, which zig-zagged until 8000 yd from the German vessels, opening fire at 7:06 a.m..
+Aliseo closed on the German flotilla and UJ2203 opened fire, the other vessels joining in as their guns bore on Aliseo, that zig-zagged until was 8000 yd from the German vessels, opening fire at 7:06 a.m.
 For 25 minutes Aliseo steamed northwards, parallel to the Germans firing at a rapid rate.
 At 7:30 a.m.
 Aliseo was hit by an 88 mm shell in the engine room and brought to a stop.
 Damage control repaired the boiler and plugged holes to get Aliseo under way again.

 The torpedo boat closed in and engaged the German vessels one after the other.
 At 8:20 a.m.
-UJ 2203, after suffering several hits, exploded with the loss of nine men killed; ten minutes later UJ 2219 was destroyed when her magazines exploded.
+UJ 2203, after suffering several hits, exploded, killing nine crewmen; ten minutes later UJ 2219 was destroyed when her magazines exploded.
 The column of MFPs dispersed as their crews sought shelter.
-Machine-gun fire struck the fire director and damaged it; with the range so short, the loss of director control had little effect, the gunners on Aliseo continuing under local control.
+Machine-gun fire struck the fire director and damaged it; with the range so short, the loss of director control had little effect; the gunners on Aliseo continuing under local control.

-Return-fire from German 20 mm guns inflicted only superficial damage on Aliseo and by 8:35 a.m. three of the MFPs had been sunk.
-Five minutes later, Aliseo engaged the other two MFPs which were carrying ammunition.
-Shore batteries at Marina de Pietro and the corvette Cormorano, which had arrived also fired on the MFPs and forced them to run aground.
-Aliseo ceased fire at 8:45 a.m. and from 10:00 and 10:50 a.m. rescued survivors and then sailed towards La Spezia before diverting to Elba, arriving during the afternoon.
+Return fire from German 20 mm guns inflicted only superficial damage, and by 8:35 a.m. three of the MFPs had been sunk.
+Five minutes later, Aliseo engaged the other two MFPs, which were carrying ammunition.
+Shore batteries at Marina de Pietro and the corvette Cormorano, which had arrived, also fired on the MFPs and forced them to run aground.
+Aliseo ceased fire at 8:45 a.m. and from 10:00 and 10:50 a.m. rescued survivors, then sailed towards La Spezia, before diverting to Elba, arriving during the afternoon.